Skip to main content

 Hormonal health is inextricably linked to metabolic function.
 Conditions such as insulin resistance and chronic low-grade inflammation, which become more prevalent with age and suboptimal lifestyle, can profoundly impact the endocrine system.

 Insulin resistance, characterized by the body’s reduced responsiveness to insulin, often leads to compensatory hyperinsulinemia.
 Elevated insulin levels can directly suppress Leydig cell function in the testes, reducing testosterone production.
 Furthermore, increased adiposity, particularly visceral fat, is associated with higher activity of the aromatase enzyme.
-This enzyme converts testosterone into estrogen, further exacerbating low and potentially leading to an unfavorable estrogen-to-testosterone ratio.
+This enzyme converts testosterone into estrogen, further exacerbating low testosterone levels and potentially leading to an unfavorable estrogen-to-testosterone ratio.

 A professional male subject signifies patient engagement in clinical wellness for hormonal health.
 His composed gaze reflects successful hormone optimization, improved metabolic health, and robust cellular function through personalized therapeutic interventions